shaunlebron/how-we-made-a-game/README.md

 How we made a game
 ==================

 __NOTICE__: This was the old home of the Pterodactyl Attack articles.
-They are now live at <http://pteroattack.com>, tracked at
+They now live at <http://pteroattack.com>, tracked in the new repository at
 <http://github.com/shaunew/pteroattack.com>.

 -----